natir/variantplaner/CONTRIBUTING.md

 You now have the dependencies installed.

-You can run the application with `pdm run variantplanner [ARGS...]`.
+You can run the application with `pdm run variantplaner [ARGS...]`.

 Run `make help` to see all the available actions!